 Her bandmates have learned how to help her through her seizures and are continually amazed at Simpson’s courage, resolve and unwavering commitment to do what she loves – to sing, to write and to perform music with pure joy and an almost reckless abandon.

-The experience and drive of the members of Neon Bloom has meant they have taken pretty much every aspect of their career as a band and brought it in house.
-With experience in booking and arranging the logistics of travel, Neon Bloom has booked three significant tours on their own: one of Canada, one in Taiwan last year, where they also played at the prestigious Spring Scream Festival, and more recently a tour of the Czech Republic and neighbouring European Countries.
+The experience and drive of the members of Neon Bloom has meant they have taken pretty much every aspect of their career as a band and brought it in-house.
+With experience in booking and arranging the logistics of travel, Neon Bloom has book three significant tours on their own: one of Canada, one in Taiwan (where they also played at the prestigious Spring Scream Festival), and more recently a tour of the Czech Republic and neighbouring European countries.